dictcp/uplex-varnish-k8s-ingress/README.md

 * Only one Ingress definition is valid at a time.
 If more than one definition is added to the namespace, then the most recent definition becomes valid.
-* A variety of elements in the implementation are hard-wired, as detailed in the documentation, These are expected to become configurable in further development.
+* A variety of elements in the implementation are hard-wired, as detailed in the documentation.
+These are expected to become configurable in further development.

+Other features are subject to change on short notice.
+Testing and feedback are nevertheless welcome, and very valuable at this early stage.

 # Installation